Process Guide · June 2026

 Planning outcomes depend on what's already been approved near your property.

-Enter your postcode for a free instant approval check — or unlock the PlanningLens Pro Report (£79) with nearby planning decisions, refusal patterns, and ward-level analysis.
+Enter your postcode for a free instant approval check — or get the full PlanningLens Planning Analysis with nearby planning decisions, refusal patterns, and ward-level analysis.
+Free, property-specific, emailed in minutes.

 Check Your Postcode →